Peritoneal Mesothelioma

 Peritoneal Mesothelioma Survival Rate

-Survival rate is an estimate of how many patients will be still be living after a certain amount of time.
+Survival rate is an estimate of how many patients will still be living after a certain amount of time (typically years).

 Top Treatments for Peritoneal Mesothelioma

-The most common treatment for peritoneal mesothelioma is cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (HIPEC).
+The main treatment for peritoneal mesothelioma is cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (HIPEC).

-1. Surgically removes all visible tumors in the peritoneum
+1. Surgically removing all visible tumors in the peritoneum

-2. Treats the surgical site with heated chemotherapy drugs to kill any remaining cancer cells
+2. Bathing the abdomen with heated chemotherapy to kill leftover cancer cells

 Chemotherapy